moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 **Rocket 3:**
 - TB x2
-- Thrash
+- Thrash (slot 2)

-Get the Poke Flute and Fly to Celadon City
+Get the Poke Flute and Fly to Celadon City (1 down)

 ## Celadon City

 - Use the center
-- Bike to Saffron City
+- Bike to Saffron City (go right towards the bike building, give fresh water), get back on Bike, go down city and turn right at first road

 ## Saffron City